Am I showing my age, if I ask you if you've ever listened to the Beatles. Or is it safe to say that everyone has, at least once.

 It’s taken me a really long time since my book was released to actually set about promoting it.
-I tossed some things around and asked a lot of people (literally everyone I encountered since my book was published).
+I tossed some things around and asked a lot of people (literally everyone I encountered since my book was published, sorry to that lady in the grocery store check out).
 Nothing really stuck and if it did, it didn’t feel right.
 And it had to feel right.
 It had to feel just the way it did when I finally wrote the book after years of thinking about it.
 However, when I sat down to finally do it (you know create the social media, put out the website, etc.), someone asked me what do you think people want to see?

 I was stuck?